- Our School

-During the week, wake-up for boarders is at 7am.
+During the week, wake-up for boarders is at 7:00.
 Matron and the House staff will ensure that all students are up on time but it is also expected that borders will quickly develop the self motivation to organise their own time.
-Breakfast is served at 7:30 and then there will be a House briefing at 8am followed by a the day starting at 8:15 in Tutor rooms.
+Breakfast is served at 7:30 and then there will be a Home briefing at 8:00 followed by a day starting at 8:15 in Tutor rooms.

 It is at this point that day students will join us and all students in the school have the opportunity to meet with their Tutor and discuss any pressing issues or concerns.
 On a Tuesday and Thursday this Tutor time is extended for 25 minutes, creating two periods of quality time for tutors and tutees.
 It is at this time that tutors may discuss any teacher concerns as well as commend students for having done particularly well.
 Tutors will want to discuss upcoming deadlines and events as well as having more general pastoral conversations that will feed into the PSHCE programme.